-Volunteers from Voters Not Politicians have been gathering signatures for a proposal they hope to put before Michigan voters in November 2018.
-This proposed ballot initiative would take the power to draw congressional and state legislative districts away from state legislators and give it to an independent, citizen redistricting commission.
-Here are some important details:
+Volunteers from Voters Not Politicians gathered more than 425,000 signatures for a redistricting proposal that Michiganders will vote on in November 2018.
+This proposed ballot initiative would take the power to draw congressional and state legislative districts away from state legislators and give it to an independent citizen redistricting commission.
+Read the full proposal here.
+Common Cause joined former U.S. Sen. Carl Levin (D-MI) and former Gov. Arnold Schwarzenegger (R-CA) on an amicus brief to oppose an unsuccessful effort to keep this initiative off the ballot.
+Read the brief here.
+Here are some important details about the proposal:

 Who can serve?